Alleyfoo/Support-triage-llm/docs/design_document.md

 ## 11. Operational Resilience & Monitoring
 - Two-node deployment: run the cleaner + Ollama on redundant Mac Minis (or comparable hosts) with mutual health checks.
 Only the primary drains the queue; if it fails, the standby promotes itself and resumes polling.
 - Queue-driven backpressure: treat the email inbox or message bus as the source of truth.
-If all workers stop, messages remain queued until capacity returns�no emails are dropped.
+If all workers stop, messages remain queued until capacity returns—no emails are dropped.
 - Health polling: schedule a 5-minute cron (or managed job) that hits `/healthz`, confirms the Ollama container responds, and verifies that recent jobs completed with `score == 1.0`.
 Escalate to on-call and pause queue draining on repeated failures.
 - Quality gates: enforce regression-style spot checks after knowledge updates.
 The deterministic tests in `tests/` plus a curated template email with expected score `1.0` ensure policy changes don't regress coverage.
 - Stateful data: the pipeline is intended to be stateless.
 The intake email, intermediate prompt, and final reply should remain in memory only.
 Logs written to `PIPELINE_LOG_PATH` are optional; if GDPR policy forbids storage, disable the file or redirect it to encrypted archival storage with rotation and automatic purging.
 - Secrets & access: restrict `data/` and `docs/` directories to the service account.
-Secrets (regular/secret keys, dynamic FAQ) are loaded from Excel or network shares�ensure those shares enforce least-privilege and encrypt at rest.
+Secrets (regular/secret keys, dynamic FAQ) are loaded from Excel or network shares—ensure those shares enforce least-privilege and encrypt at rest.
 - Disaster recovery: document the steps to recreate a node (clone repo, restore `.env`, reseed knowledge sources).
 Automated infra-as-code (e.g., Ansible, Terraform) can rebuild a node in minutes.

 ## 12. Security & Compliance